 For notes on MS, plus a full written report (1-2 pages) with comments and suggestions for development – stories or extracts of up to 3000 words: £65.00, stories or extracts of up to 4500 words: £80.00.
 Longer pieces by arrangement.
 I will submit my report by an agreed deadline, usually a maximum of two weeks.

 Appraisal includes page annotation as well as a written report.
 For a full-length manuscript, this is usually at least 5 pages, often longer.
 Initially, please send an email or brief letter, telling me a little about you and your writing, plus a detailed outline or synopsis, and a sample of your work (around 15-20 double-spaced pages would be fine).
 This will enable me to decide whether I am able to take on the work.
 There is no charge for this initial reading.
 If I am able to work with the manuscript, I will then contact you and ask you send the full manuscript.
 You can submit work electronically, or as a hard copy by post.
 The ms should be laid out as follows: double line spaced, with 12pt font (Arial or Times New Roman).
 Please don’t forget to number pages!
 If you are submitting by post, your manuscript should be printed on one side of the paper only, and follow the above guidelines for layout.
-The turnaround time for a full-length manuscript is usually around two to four weeks.
+The turnaround time for a full-length manuscript is usually around four to six weeks.

 Up to 40,000 words – £450